Who in the heck is Charlie Mike?

 In case you haven’t figured it out from being at a match yet, the zones are most often referred to as “A” = Alpha; “B” = Bravo; “C” = Charlie; “D” = Delta; “Miss” = Mike.

-**Note that if any portion of the bullet hole created as a result of your shot crosses the line dividing two zones, then you get the benefit of the higher score.
-You will hear this referred to as “breaking the perf”, meaning that the shooters bullet crossed the perforation line dividing two scoring zones.
-So if any portion of the bullet hole is inside of the “A” zone, then it is scored as an Alpha.
-This rule also applies to No Shoot targets as well (No Shoots are discussed below), so don’t break the perf on a No Shoot or you’re down 10 points.
+**Note that if any portion of the bullet hole created as a result of your shot touches the line dividing two zones, then you get the benefit of the higher score.
+So if any portion of the bullet hole is making contact with the outside of the perforations of the “A” zone, then it is scored as an Alpha.
+This rule also applies to No Shoot targets as well (No Shoots are discussed below), so don’t touch the perf on a No Shoot or you’re down 10 points.

 How Your Time Works: This is probably not something that you need explained, but the time for your stage begins when the buzzer sounds, and ends when the last shot is fired, which is registered from a shot timer.
 This is your time from the stage.